essdot/js-lessons/doc/types.md

 myObj['foo']   // returns 5
 ```

-If you put something in the brackets that is not a string, it will be coerced into a string, and that will be used as the key.
+Objects' keys are always strings.
+If you put a value in the brackets that is not a string, the value will be coerced into a string, and that will be used as the key.

 ```javascript
 myObj[{}] = 'hello'
 ```

-The `{}` represents a new, empty object.
+Here, the `{}` represents a new, empty object.
 To turn it into a string, its `toString()`method is called, which returns '[object Object]'.
 So this will set the property of `myObj` called "[object Object]" to the string 'hello'.

 ```javascript
 var name_of_key = ({}).toString()      // '[object Object]'
 myObj[name_of_key] === 'hello'         // returns true
 ```

-Other things like numbers are coerced into strings too.
+Other values like numbers are coerced into strings too.

 ### Arrays

 Arrays are objects.
 Their constructor is `Array`.
 Their prototype is `Array.prototype`.
 There are some slight differences between arrays and other objects, which JS provides to make arrays easier to work with.
 But it's important to understand that arrays are really just objects.

 When you get or set an element of an array, you are doing the same thing as getting/setting a property of any object.
-The difference is that with an array, if you set properties whose keys are numbers, the `length` property will update itself.
+The difference is that the `length`property of arrays updates automatically.

 ```javascript
 var arr = ['a', 'b', 'c']